Trinity Western University: Cancelled Faculty of Law

-Student Life
+Student life

 In 2011, Trinity Western received an A level rating in The Globe and Mail's "Overall Student Satisfaction" category and an A+ rating for its "Sense of Community on Campus".
 Campus housing is provided to students in all years of study, and all students in their first and second year are required to live on campus in residential halls unless living with family.
 Third and fourth year students have the option of living off-campus.
 Trinity Western offers its students nearly 100 organizations, teams, and sports.

-Christian Creed and Covenant

 The university was founded by a committee commissioned by the Evangelical Free Church of America, a denomination in the Radical Pietistic tradition, to establish a Christian liberal arts college.
 Accordingly, the committee's mission has shaped the campus and the university.
 Trinity Western University has maintained extremely close ties with the broader Christian church, and historically has had close relationships with the Evangelical and Mainline Protestant denominations, as well as with the Mennonite tradition recently.
 This has also resulted in the university having a significant American influence when compared with other Canadian universities.
 More than one out of every six students is American.

 The university previously mandated that all students abide by a code of conduct called the Community Covenant, which was described as "a solemn pledge in which members place themselves under obligations on the part of the institution to its members, the members to the institution, and the members to one another."
 As of August 2018, students are no longer required to sign the covenant.

 The covenant bans sexual relationships outside of a marriage between a woman and a man, as well as behaviour such as hazing, verbal and physical harassment, dishonesty including plagiarism, theft or destruction of another's property, the use of illegal drugs, consuming alcohol on campus, or consuming pornography.